Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and Sentinel-2 Time Series: Introduction

+These studies highlight two pervasive constraints: (i) a separable treatment of spatial and temporal dimensions, and (ii) dependence on either cloud-free inputs or external VHR imagery.
+In addition, there has been no explicit testing on cloud tolerance for field boundary delineation or land cover classification.
+To overcome these limitations, we propose a unified 3-D Vision Transformer architecture employing a novel 4D Patch Tanimoto Attention (PTA3D) mechanism that jointly encodes channel, spatial, and temporal dimensions in a single 4-D similarity map.
+This architecture inherently captures genuine spatio-temporal correspondences without cloud masking or reliance on auxiliary high-resolution data.
+Our approach processes raw S2 or S1 time series directly, optionally integrating both data streams through a cross-attention mechanism, enabling robust, cloud-tolerant delineation at continental scales.

-Here, we introduce a 3D vision transformer that processes time series of either S2 or S1 images.
-When applied to S2 time series, the model effectively navigates sparse cloud coverage by drawing on the spatio-temporal correlations embedded in the data.
-For S1 time series, immune to cloud interference, the model achieves a spatial resolution comparable to S2, with predictions that are both precise and consistent.
-In both scenarios, the model's ability to harness spatio-temporal relationships within the data marks a significant leap forward in the accuracy and reliability of field boundary delineation.
+With S2 time series, the model effectively addresses sparse cloud coverage by leveraging inherent spatio-temporal correlations.
+For S1 time series, unaffected by clouds, our model achieves spatial resolutions comparable to S2, producing precise and consistent boundary predictions.
+The ability to exploit embedded spatio-temporal relationships marks a significant leap forward in field boundary delineation accuracy and reliability.